Gitjas/Ascalons_Breagar/ACBre/ACBre_Readme.English.txt

 7.03:
 	-(EET) continuous game and Breagar in party: ToB script will now be assigned correctly!
 	-added Continue() to ar4000.baf so chapter change isn't blocked!

+7.04:
+	-Banter Breagar-Imoen only triggers with both in the group.
+	-The dwarf will span directly beside breagar (instead of Offscreen), Axe quest -Messenger of the Thieves' Guild will spawn directly by Breagar, too (Axe quest) -Breagar won't find his axe in ID (EET-Tweaks component "Import party items to SoA") -Breagar won't be summonable if he left hostile or is dead (corrected spelling of variable in FATESP.dlg)
+	-EET: ToB script should be assigned correctly (really this time)

 ***************************************************************************************************************